sentriz/gonic/README.md

 ## installation

 the default login is **admin**/**admin**.
-password can then be change from web interface
+password can then be changed from the web interface

 ```
 $ apt install sqlite libtag1-dev